Clinical Client Rights & Responsibilities

 - Treat others with fairness, honesty and respect, including maintaining the privacy of other clients

 - Inform us if you are unable to attend an appointment or will be late.
-For fee-based services, 48 hours’ notice of cancellation is required or the regular fee will be charged
+For fee-based services, 24 hours notice of cancellation is required for child and youth counselling, and 48 hours notice of cancellation for adult counselling, or the regular fee will be charged

 - Let us know if your address or telephone number has changed

-- Let us know if you no longer choose to participate in services
+- Let us know if you no longer choose to participate in all or part of the services